 Many patients and members of the public may be actively involved in decisions about their health and may visit the library with a specific health-related query.

 Library staff are well-placed to signpost them to reliable, high quality material.

 “I am due to see my consultant this afternoon and would like some information on Parkinson’s and physical activity.
 Can you suggest anything?”

-For more detailed advice on determining the boundaries and advice on dealing with such enquiries, see Dealing with enquiries
+For more detailed advice on dealing with such enquiries, see Dealing with enquiries

 - Arrange a procedure for referral of complex queries